migmaq/titan1c/docs/DATA-MODEL.md

 researchers to do ad-hoc queries (or datalog or whatever).

 ## Globally Unique IDs used thoughout the data model

-Propose using nanoid UUID alternative:
+We propose using nanoid UUID alternative:

 https://zelark.github.io/nano-id-cc/